Well, this is where we come in. Let’s get the ball rolling and help you decide.

 Framework Vs. Library

 Angular 4 uses TypeScript which adds robustness to your application.
 For beginners, Angular 4 is difficult to learn when compared to React since it is a complete framework.
-However, the learning curve is clear-cut with Angular, whereas with React, it becomes minimal when taken only the library into consideration.
+However, the learning curve is clear-cut with Angularjs development, whereas with React, it becomes minimal when taken only the library into consideration.
 React uses JSX for building applications and is much harder to learn for beginners when augmented with Redux.

 Figures showing international interest in Angular/React

 Angular has a credible backing and following with a strong community support system.
 When comparing the raw figures, the number of tutorials and open-source contributions, Angular 4 wins over React which is behind in community contributions and collaborations.
 Angular is also globally used more than React.

 Angular is easy to step up but takes time to deliver projects since it has a steeper learning curve and uses a lot of unnecessary syntax for the simplest things, thus increasing coding time and delaying project deliveries.
 React takes longer to set up than Angular but lets you create projects and build apps relatively quickly.
 Plus, you get to add new features with React through different libraries, unlike Angular.
 React also lacks model and controller components, unlike Angular.

 Angular 4 is backward compatible with Angular 2 and beyond.
 Versions below Angular 2 are not backward compatible, however, and this is one of the drawbacks of Angular as a JS framework.
 React is a different story.
 React 16 is completely backward compatible with previous versions and even includes support for asynchronous rendering.
 It’s also complete open-source and licensed under MIT alongside GraphQL and Jest.
 Angular 2 is not backward compatible with AngularJS.